 Dudmaston's river and pools are home to a variety of species.
 Dippers, grass snakes and dragonflies are regular visitors and there are signs of otters.

 Enter the pedestrian gate and cross the meadow towards the Hall.

-At the marked gate, you may enter the Garden and make your way to the Hall or alternatively, turn right and continue up the hill to your starting point at the car park.
+At the marked gate, you may enter the Garden (no dogs please) and make your way to the Hall or alternatively, turn right and continue up the hill to your starting point at the car park.

 Charles Babbage's legacy

 The pioneer of the modern computer spent a great deal of time here after marrying William Wolryche-Whitmore's sister, Georgina, in 1814.
 He even invented the hall's central heating system.